 The time required to train a FFANN depends on several factors, such as the number of patterns in the training set, the number of inputs (i.e. k, the number of objectives), the number of hidden nodes in the FFANN, the stopping criteria, and the complexity of the mapping the FFANN is to represent.
-In order to fully assess the usefulness of the FFANN approach, we report the average computational effort required to train FFANNs for ten $6 \times 50 \times 100$ MOLP problems in Table 9.
-Smaller size problems were trained within a few seconds.
+In order to fully assess the usefulness of the Interactive FFANN procedure, we report the average computational effort required to train FFANNs for ten $6 \times 50 \times 100$ MOLP problems in Table 9.
+FFANNs for smaller problems were trained within a few seconds.
+All of the computations performed in this paper were conducted on the University of Georgia's IBM ES 9000 Model 720 computer.